AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Classes.md

 ## Accessing Data Members with the _._ Operator
-The period is the [member-access operator](https://docs.microsoft.com/en-us/cpp/cpp/member-access-operators-dot-and?view=msvc-160) in C++ and allows you to individually access the data members of a class.
+The period is the [member-access operator](https://docs.microsoft.com/en-us/cpp/cpp/member-access-operators-dot-and?view=msvc-160) in C++ and allows you to individually access the data members of a class.  <br />
 Here, the member-access operator is being used to initialize the values of the class.

 ```C++
 #include <iostream>